Where performance counts!

 Kerry

-CONTACT OBSTACLES: The contact obstacles include the A-frame, the dog walk and the teeter totter.
+Contact Obstacles: The contact obstacles include the A-frame, the dog walk and the teeter totter.
 The dog runs across the entire obstacle.
 For safety reasons the dog is required to place at least one foot into the yellow contact zone when ascending and descending the contact obstacles.
-(AKC allows the dog to miss the contact zone when ascending the A-frame only.)
+(AKC allows the dog to miss the contact zone when ascending the A-frame.)

 A-Frame: The A-Frame is set at 5 feet 6 inches high in standard AKC agility classes.